Digital-Innovation-Lab/prospect/README.md

 Humanities projects whose data can be visualized, accessed and analyzed in flexible ways.

 Notes on System Requirements:
 * Requires PHP 5.4 or later.
 * WordPress 4.2 or higher recommended to ensure UTF-8 handled properly.
 * MySQL 5.5.14 or higher recommended to ensure UTF-8 handled properly.
 * HTML output uses FlexBox, so up to date browser required.

 ## License

 >By downloading, installing or using a copy of the code and documentation (“Software”), you (“End User”) agree to the following terms of this Agreement:

 >The Software was developed for research and educational purposes and is copyrighted by The University of North Carolina at Chapel Hill (“UNC”).
-The Software is offered under the software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2.
+You can redistribute the software and/or modify it under the terms of the GNU General Public License, version 2.

 >End User agrees that any publication of results obtained with the Software will acknowledge its use by the statement, “POWERED BY PROSPECT.”